tarmiste/archlxppc-archive/README.md

 # This repository contains PKGBUILDS and packages.
 This repository is
 # intended for historical reference only, and not for active development.
 #
+# This repository does not contain any binaries or source tarballs.